 A brainchild of Maureen Downey and Everledger, the Chai vault is perhaps one of the first popular wine verification systems in practice.
 With its characteristics being described as layered, immutable, timeless and transferable, the Chai vault is the only blockchain system that enables producers to see where each bottle is going, when it is entering the grey or black market, and so forth.
 It aims at changing the way wines and spirits are traded, by empowering both consumers and producers.

 A blockchain technology firm based in London, Everledger has recently become the first organization to secure the provenance of a wine bottle using the blockchain.
 They make use of the Chai vault, and the first bottle to be secured was a 2001 Margaux.
 Founder Leanne Kemp has been closely working with Downey on how to innovate and expand this technology.

 The wine industry promises to no longer be the entangled mess that it is.
 With the introduction of blockchain and single bottle tracking, tackling counterfeiting and performing effective inventory management becomes infinitely easier.
 As the Chai vault and Everledger have shown, the blockchain presents itself to be a very innovative and effective use case in the wine industry.
 Only time will tell how this concept pans out to other sections of the wine industry.

-Blockchain technology is going to have a big impact on the wine indutry.
-Not only this, when it comes to food safety and tracking its supply chain, blockahin technology has the potential to transorm it from ground-up.
+Blockchain technology is going to have a big impact on wine industry.
+Not only this, when it comes to food safety and tracking its supply chain, blockchain technology has the potential to transform it from ground-up.
 Are you looking to build a product that uses blockchain to solve problems like we discussed above?
 Feel free to get in touch with us.
 Our pool of incredible blockchain developers and solution architects are here to help you out.
 Over the last couple of years, we have worked on a number of products based on blockchain.
 Whether you’re just in the ideation phase or trying to make a proof-of-concept, we can sure help you out.